title

 Indians against Puritans in New England

-In the Massachusetts area, encroachments by the Puritans led to war, with the English drawing the first blood, shooting several Indians they discovered taking items from an abandoned house.
-The Indians retaliated and the war escalated.
+Where they could, the Puritans tried to put Indians under their laws.
+In the Massachusetts area, encroachments by the Puritans led to war.
+The first bloodshed came with the shooting of several Indians discovered taking items from an abandoned house.
+The Indians retaliated and the fighting escalated.
 The Indians were led by Meacomet, also called Philip, the son of Massasoit, the Wampanoag chief who had sat with the Pilgrims on Thanksgiving Day.
-Philip had come to realize that if the Indians did not resist, the colonists would push against the Indians until they had no land of their own.
-He allied his people with neighboring Indians and launched an all-out war against the colonists – a conflict called King Philip's War.
-But it was too late to overcome the policies of those who had allowed the first settlements around Plymouth.
-The English had superior fire power.
+Philip believed that if the Indians didn't resist the colonists would push against the Indians until they had no land of their own.
+He allied his people with neighboring Indians and organized what became known as King Philip's War.
+The English colonists had superior fire power.
 In the war, around 3,000 Indians were killed, and 600 Europeans.
 Like the Romans after their defeat at Cannae, the Puritans saw their losses as punishment for their transgressions.
 The Puritans believed they were being punished for having been too lenient toward the Quakers, also because men had been wearing periwigs and because women had been immodest in doing and displaying their hair.

 The war came to an end in 1676 with Philip being hunted down and killed in a swamp.
-The Colonists won.
-They executed defeated Indian leaders, sold captured Indians into servitude or as slaves for the West Indies area, and they put curfews on local Indians and restricted their travel and assemblies.
+The Colonists executed defeated Indian leaders, sold captured Indians into servitude or as slaves for the West Indies area, and they put curfews on local Indians and restricted their travel and assemblies.

 Sources

-Copyright © 2001-2013 by Frank E. Smitha.
+Copyright © 2001-2015 by Frank E. Smitha.
 All rights reserved.